MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 #### Q4.
 How do I tell MyAnalytics that I am on vacation?

-If you plan to go on vacation, create a calendar event that includes the days of your vacation and set its status to **Out of Office**.
-This causes your focus time and meeting time to both count as zero during your vacation.
+If you plan to go on vacation (or on holiday), create an Outlook calendar event that includes the days of your vacation and set the status to **Out of Office**.
+MyAnalytics will count zero focus and meeting hours for you while you're away.

 ### Opt out